antonioprates/gmi-to-html/README.md

 ./publish-to-srht.sh ~/gemini
 ```

-> Note: the bash scripts, internally call the C script with the list of files for you, so it assumes you have Sugar-C configured in your system.
+> Note: the bash scripts, internally calls the C script with the list of files for you, so it assumes you have Sugar-C configured in your system.

 ## License